kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 #### Default Strategy

-Let me explain why and how I determine which columns to manually fill, using *custom* fill values, that are not the median of all non-missing values found in a column, if the column is of type *numerical* or the mode in case of a string column.
+Let me explain why and how I determine which columns to manually fill, using *custom* fill values that are not the median of all non-missing values found in a column, if the column is of type *numerical* or the mode in case of a string column.